kaltun-dev/pp3--tic-tac-toe/README.md

 * when game checked for tie or winner, game wasnt ending.
 * found solution from stackoverflow to redefine the varible using global.
 * userinput needs fursther verifications for non integer.
+* when played, game was not folllowing through logic. like announced if player o won. or anounces if tie and end game. tried several solutions.

 ## Deployment